b-venter/Matrix-Docker-install/README.md

   #insecure = true
 ```
 Let's understand the above code a bit.
 ***[Entry Points](https://docs.traefik.io/routing/entrypoints/):*** This assigns ports that Traefik will monitor to a named variable and declare the protocol (by default, TCP).
 In the above configuration, we have two entry points (Port *80*, TCP belongs to entry point *web*, Port *443*, TCP belongs to entry point *websecure*).
-In addition, we reroute port *80* to the entry point *"websecure"*.
+In addition, we redirect port *80* to the entry point *"websecure"*.
 This redirects all HTTP requests to HTTPS.
 ***[Providers](https://docs.traefik.io/routing/providers/docker/#configuration-examples):*** Used to help Traefik implement docker provider specifics.
 Although we are using RancherOS, we are not using Rancher.
 We are using RancherOS as a lightweight docker host.
 But our containers are deployed with docker.
 ***[ACME](https://docs.traefik.io/https/acme/):*** Used for automatic certificate management.
 Traefik will apply for and maintain your certificates.
 My example uses Let's Encrypt.
 Note that the *staging* server is enabled and the *production* is hashed out.
 This is to allow you to get the certificates and routing sorted without hitting the *production's* cap.
-Since we are storing the certificates in an atatched volume, even if you remove and re-add the Traefik container, the certificates will not be automatically deleted.
+Since we are storing the certificates in an attached volume, even if you remove and re-add the Traefik container, the certificates will not be automatically deleted.
 ***[API](https://docs.traefik.io/operations/api/):*** This provides a web interface which can be useful to understanding how Traefik works, what is running, etc. It is disabled in the above file as I do not recommend using it in production, but feel free to enable it when testing on VirtualBox or similar safe environments.
 It is reachable on port 8080 by default.

 2. Creating the container
-  You can do this using `docker-compose`, but I have opted for full command line to understand options better and provide verbosity.
+  You can do this using `docker-compose`, but I have opted for full command line to understand the options better and provide verbosity.
 You can easily take these options into a **yaml** file.

 `docker run -d --restart=unless-stopped --network=web --name=proxy -p 80:80 -p 443:443 -v /var/run/docker.sock:/var/run/docker.sock -v /opt/traefik/traefik.toml:/traefik.toml -v /opt/traefik/acme.json:/acme.json traefik:v2.2 --configFile=/traefik.toml`